bryaneduarr/turbostack/packages/ui/README.md

 # @workspace/components

-A shared UI component library for the workspace built with [Shadcn UI](https://ui.shadcn.com/docs) UI and [Tailwind CSS v.4](https://tailwindcss.com/docs/) This package provides reusable, accessible components that can be imported throughout the monorepo.
+A shared UI component library for the workspace built with [Shadcn UI](https://ui.shadcn.com/docs) UI and [Tailwind CSS v.4](https://tailwindcss.com/docs/) This package provides reusable, accessible components that can be imported throughout the workspace.

-## Available Components

-This package includes several pre-configured components:

-- [Button](./src/components/ui/button.tsx) - Customizable button with multiple variants

-## Adding a New Component
+## Adding a New Component with Shadcn UI

 Take any component you desire from [Shadcn UI](https://ui.shadcn.com/docs).